 The Sun-Sentinel said NO, and when Csaba asked if the candidates were being recorded, videotaped or having their comments streamed online, they replied NO.

-But the truth of the matter is that a very reliable person has confided to me that back in August, the newspaper's Editorial Board actually streamed their comments LIVE, and among those listening in were some representatives of their opponents and other interested parties.
+But the truth of the matter is that a very reliable person has confided to me that back in August, the newspaper's Editorial Board actually streamed some candidates comments LIVE, and among those listening in elsewhere were some representatives of their opponents and other interested parties.

 Someone, I can't say who just now, happened to listen in and actually wrote down what was asked and said and commented on what was being said in that Ft.
 Lauderdale building from many miles away, even before the candidates left the building.